kitnil/awesome/README.md

 - [tmux-sessionist](https://github.com/tmux-plugins/tmux-sessionist) - Lightweight tmux utils for manipulating sessions
 - [tmux-test](https://github.com/tmux-plugins/tmux-test) - A small framework for isolated testing of tmux plugins.
 - [tmux-open](https://github.com/tmux-plugins/tmux-open) - Tmux key bindings for quick opening of a highlighted file or url
-- [tmux-fpp](https://github.com/tmux-plugins/tmux-fpp) - Quickly open any path on your temrinal window in your $EDITOR of choice!
+- [tmux-fpp](https://github.com/tmux-plugins/tmux-fpp) - Quickly open any path on your terminal window in your $EDITOR of choice!
 - [tmux-copycat](https://github.com/tmux-plugins/tmux-copycat) - A plugin that enhances tmux search
 - [dockerfiles](https://github.com/Wonderfall/dockerfiles) - Discontinued.
 Fork at your will.
 - [tmuxifier](https://github.com/jimeh/tmuxifier) - Tmuxify your Tmux.
 Powerful session, window & pane management for Tmux.